eminisrafil/RubbishAPIs/Rubbish-APIs/API - Get all runs.md

 - `offset`: This parameter specifies the starting point for the collection of returned submission.
 Value should be an integer.
 It works in conjunction with `limit` for implementing pagination.

 - `afterTimeStamp`: This parameter is used to get submission that were created after a specific time.
 The value should be provided as a Unix timestamp (e.g., 1686607314).
-It allows users to filter results to only include tickets created after the specified timestamp.

 - `beforeTimeStamp`: This parameter is used to get submission that were created before a specific time.
 The value should be provided as a Unix timestamp (e.g., 1686607314).
-It allows users to filter results to only include tickets created after the specified timestamp.

 ### Response